amir511/Kivy-learning-guide/Kivy_Summary.md

 # the dt parameter is not needed to be used in the function

 # Method 2:
-event = Clock.schedule_once(function, delay)    # This will trigger function once only after delay seconds
+event = Clock.schedule_once(function, delay)    # This will trigger function once only after some delay in seconds

 # Again this function should have 'dt' as an argument
-# Off course this function is part of a class, it should look like this:
+# Off course if this function is part of a class, it should look like this:

 def function(self,dt):
     # some code

-# If at some condition or at some point, you need to disable the scheduled event, i.e. unschedule it, use:
+# If at some condition or at some point in your code, you need to disable the scheduled event, i.e. unschedule it, use:
 event.cancel()

 # Or: